 Conductive mineral salts usually produce broad signals which will not be mistaken for a metallic object.
 Common causes are concentrations of mineral fertilizer, spots where evaporation has concentrated naturally occurring mineral salts, residue from de-icing salts, and urine from livestock.
 Unless dry, "cow pies" can sound off like they are metal.
-Ocean beaches have salt water-that subject is discussed toward the end of the manual.
+Ocean beaches have salt water-that subject is discussed elsewhere in the manual.